 - APT Members propose the following consequential changes to the wording of standing WRC agenda item related to incorporation by reference:

-2 to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, in accordance with Resolution 28 (Rev.WRC-15), and to decide whether or not to update the corresponding references in the Radio Regulations, in accordance with the principles contained in Annex 1 to Resolution 27 (Rev.WRC-12).
+2 to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, and to decide whether or not to update the corresponding references in the Radio Regulations, in accordance with Resolution 27 (Rev.WRC-19).

 2. This Administration proposes to have an APT contribution under WRC-19 Agenda Item 2 to the second session of the CPM to modify the Draft CPM Report as shown in Attachment 2 to Document APG19-4/INP-47.